 Student feedback remains strong and enthusiastic for the LEXYZ program.

-As the capabilities of AVR technology grow more evolved, the importance of positive feedback in the use of immersive technologies in the classroom is significant.
+As the capabilities of EON-XR technology grow more evolved, the importance of positive feedback in the use of immersive technologies in the classroom is significant.
 Ultimately, for schooling and education systems to evolve globally, they must be proven as tools to encourage the desire to learn — not just as novelties.